Return to Campus

 - Signage will be posted throughout the campus to remind the community of health protocols.

 - The University has also established enhanced cleaning, sanitation and disinfecting campuswide.

 - Student Health Services is working closely with local health officials to establish tracing protocols in the event of cases on campus.

-- The University recognizes that COVID-19 has placed tremendous financial strain on families and is offering no-fee payment plans, waiving late payment and registration fees and establishing flexible payment arrangements to help.
+- The University recognizes that COVID-19 has placed tremendous financial strain on families and is waiving the Fall payment plan enrollment fee.
 Contact email@example.com for assistance.

 - Financial Aid staff are also reviewing FAFSA submissions for any students who have experienced COVID-related job or income loss in their families.
 Contact firstname.lastname@example.org for assistance.